pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 # Installing on Minikube

-Minikube makes for a simple local deployment of Kubernetes for developing workshop content or for self-learning when deploying other people's workshops.
+Minikube makes for simple local deployment of Kubernetes for developing workshop content or for self-learning when deploying other people's workshops.

 As you are deploying to a local machine you are unlikely to have access to your own custom domain name and certificate you can use with the cluster.
 Extra steps are required over a standard install of Minikube to ensure you can run certain types of workshops.

-Also keep in mind that since Minikube generally has limited memory resources available and is only a single-node cluster, you may be prohibited from running workshops which have large memory requirements or which demonstrate use of third-party applications which require a multi-node cluster.
+Also keep in mind that since Minikube generally has limited memory resources available and is only a single-node cluster, you may be prohibited from running workshops that have large memory requirements or which demonstrate the use of third-party applications which require a multi-node cluster.

 Requirements and setup instructions specific to Minikube are detailed below,; otherwise, normal installation instructions for the Learning Center operator should be followed.